 Verdugo Academy teachers meet weekly with students to provide an individualized approach to each student’s needs and learning styles.
 Teachers maintain communication with parents and are generally available to answer questions throughout the day by phone or email.
 Parent-teacher meetings occur regularly to maintain the close school-to-home collaboration that is a hallmark of the program.

-Verdugo Academy provides students with all the requirements for graduation and college admission, including Honors and AP, and courses are UC a-g approved.
+Verdugo Academy provides students with all the requirements for graduation and college admission, including Honors and AP, and courses are UC a-g approved, as well as NCAA approved.
 Students also have the option of pursuing courses at other locations while attending Verdugo Academy.
 (See "Additional Course Offerings" below for more information.)

 Verdugo Academy courses are concentrated into 8-16 week blocks so that students complete 3-4 courses at a time but finish them at varying rates.
 For example, a student might be enrolled in English 10-1, Integrated Math 2A, and an elective, but complete them with a different pace.
 Courses such as language arts and social science generally take 8-12 weeks to complete, while math, lab science, and foreign language typically take 12-16 weeks.
 The teacher and student plan a course of study that works for the individual’s learning style while keeping the same pace of course completion as students at the comprehensive high schools.